samlawski/codecookies/flask-2-tutorial/09-crud.md

   return render_template('cookies/show.html', cookie=cookie)
 ```

 You may not have the template for this route yet.
 So this might be a good opportunity to add one.
-Note, that I called the file **show.html**.
-Just like `index` is often used as the file name for a page that shows the whole collection `show` is often used as the file name for the page that shows an individual collection item.
+Note that I called the file **show.html**.
+Just like the name `index` is often used as the file name for a page that shows the whole collection, `show` is often used as the file name for the page that shows an individual collection item.

 Here is what the **/app/templates/cookies/show.html** file could look like: